googlecodelabs/cloud-nebulous-serverless/README.md

 As mentioned above, local "deployments" use the Flask development server while the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) (command-line interface) is used when deploying to the cloud.
 It is part of the [Cloud SDK](https://cloud.google.com/sdk) which you should [install](https://cloud.google.com/sdk/docs/quickstart).
 New users should also reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).

 Below are the required settings and instructions to deploy this app for all available configurations.
-Note the application files `main.py` and `settings.py` are always required.
+Note the application file `main.py` is always required (should be obvious).
 The "**TL:DR;**" section at the top of each deployment type summarizes the key files in each configuration while the table beneath spells it out the details.
 The `noxfile.py` and `test_translate.py` files are for testing only thus not listed &mdash; see the [Testing section](#testing) at the very bottom.
 None of the `.*ignore` administrative files are included in deployments either.

 ## **Local Flask server (Python 2)**